 Corned beef is beef brisket that has been brined to cure (or preserve) it in pickling spices, salt, and nitrates (the nitrates also give it an appealing color).
 When shopping for your corned beef, look for brisket flats, which are the more tender, less fatty cuts.

-- A three-pound brisket is ideal, as it will shrink during cooking.
-If you plan to feed more than six people, choose a larger brisket.
+- A 3-pound brisket is ideal, as it will shrink during cooking.
+If you plan to feed more than 6 people, choose a larger brisket.

 - Make sure your package of brisket says "cured" so you don’t have to meddle with the curing process on your own.
 If you've accidentally picked up an uncured brisket, or would like to try your hand at curing your own beef, here’s how to cure beef at home.